caraya/personal-blog/content/blog/markdown-cheatsheet.md

 ```

 The punctuation is important.
 If you miss the colon on the footer text then the footnote will be displayed as is.
 This is definitely not what you want.

+The text that needs a footnote goes here.
+Look for the footnote at the bottom of the page. [^1]

+[^1]: This is the text of the footnote.

 ## Admonitions